By Dr. Tripat Choudhary Last Updated:

 Keep an eye on your incision: Itching and pulling sensations around the incision as well as numbness are all normal.
 If you have fever, and feel a lot of pain or the wound gets red or oozy, call your doctor.

 In the end, the best birth is the one that’s safest.
-Any delivery that brings a healthy baby into the world and into your arms is a prefect delivery.
+Any delivery that brings a healthy baby into the world and into your arms is a perfect delivery.